marxin/texi2rst-generated/sphinx/gcc/have-you-found-a-bug.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: bug criteria

 .. _bug-criteria:

-.. index:: bug criteria

 Have You Found a Bug?
 *********************

 If you are not sure whether you have found a bug, here are some guidelines:

-.. index:: fatal signal

-.. index:: core dump
+.. index:: fatal signal, core dump

 * If the compiler gets a fatal signal, for any input whatever, that is a compiler bug.
 Reliable compilers never crash.

-  .. index:: invalid assembly code

-  .. index:: assembly code, invalid
+  .. index:: invalid assembly code, assembly code, invalid

 * If the compiler produces invalid assembly code, for any input whatever (except an ``asm`` statement), that is a compiler bug, unless the compiler reports errors (not just warnings) which would ordinarily prevent the assembler from being run.

-  .. index:: undefined behavior

-  .. index:: undefined function value

-  .. index:: increment operators
+  .. index:: undefined behavior, undefined function value, increment operators

 * If the compiler produces valid assembly code that does not correctly execute the input source code, that is a compiler bug.